Biographies of Past Sheriffs

 2003 to 2006

 Sheriff Klang grew up in Hermantown, MN before moving to Crow Wing County in 1990, where he started his law enforcement career.
-He began as a drug operative for the Heartland Drug Task Force (Net 6 Drug Task Force).
-He later joined the Patrol Division for the Crow Wing County Sheriff's Office.
-He was elected Sheriff in 2002, and served 1 term.
-He continued working at the Crow Wing County Sheriff’s Office until July 2011 and went on to become the Police Chief for the Pequot Lakes Police Department.
+He began as a drug operative for the Heartland Drug Task Force (Net 6 Drug Task Force) and later joined the Patrol Division.
+He was elected Sheriff in 2002 and served 1 term.
+Eric continued working at the Crow Wing County Sheriff’s Office until July 2011 when he went on to become the Police Chief for the Pequot Lakes Police Department.

 1991 to 2002

 Sheriff Ross was a Crosby High School graduate.
-In 1960, he started his law enforcement career as a police officer in Ironton before becoming a deputy with the Crow Wing County Sheriff’s Department in 1962.
+In 1960, he started his law enforcement career as a police officer in Ironton before becoming a deputy with the Crow Wing County Sheriff’s Office in 1962.
 He was elected Sheriff in 1991, and retired in 2002, with 42 years of service in law enforcement.
-He has also served as a jailor, sergeant, captain, and chief deputy (12 years).
+Throughout his career with the Sheriff's Office, he has also served as a jailor, sergeant, captain, and chief deputy (12 years).

 1987 to 1990

 Sheriff Ball served 1 term as Sheriff and then went on to become Chief of Police for the Brainerd Police Department.
+Prior to being elected sheriff, Ball served four years in the United States Army, was an officer for the Nisswa Police Department and Chief Investigator for the Sheriff's Office.
 Frank later retired and continues to live in the Brainerd lakes area.

 1962 to 1986